Are there Basement Homes in the Raleigh area?

 About the Author: Carla Freund is a North Carolina Realtor® with Fonville Morisey Realty, who specializes in buyer and seller real estate services in the Research Triangle.
-This includes but is not limited to residential purchase & sales, short sales, first time home buying, buying & selling of luxury homes, new construction, specialty communities, out of area referrals, historic & urban homes, and corporate relocation.
+This includes but is not limited to residential purchase & sales, corporate relocaitons, short sales, first time home buying, buying & selling of luxury homes, new construction, specialty communities, and out of area referrals.
 She represents clients within the cities of Cary, Apex, Raleigh, Morrisville and the surrounding Triangle areas.
 She is current with transactions in these areas, and very knowledgeable with the local schools and area services.
 Visit her active rain site at http://activerain.com/carlafreund or website at www.askmyncrealtor.com.

 Keller Williams Preferred Realty

 By Carla Freund Realty Team

 Contact Carla Freund, Broker, Keller Williams Preferred Realty, Licensed Realtor® in North Carolina at 919-602-8489 to list your property for sale or to purchase a property in Cary, Raleigh, Morrisville, Apex, Fuquay-Varina, Garner, Holly Springs, Pittsboro, Durham, Chapel Hill, Johnston County, and the surrounding areas.

 Now accepting referrals.**Not meant as a solicitation to individuals already working with a Professional Real Estate Agent.**